leolara/notes/chiquito tutorial/what_is_chiquito.md

 Another important piece of Chiquito are the signals.
 They represent elements of the witness.

-There are several types:

- + Internal signals: they are private for a particular step, and cannot be constriants for other steps.
- + Shared signals: they are shared by all steps in the circuit, and they can be constraints for their values on relative step instances (**rotation**).
-For example, if "a" is a shared signal, you could assert in a step type setup that `a == a.rot(2)` which means that `a` is equial to `a` in the next of the next step (super rotation `+2`).
- + Forward signals: They are like shared signals with the restriction that they can only constrain in the current and the next step instances.
-For example you could assert `a == a.next()` but you could not assert `a == a.prev()`.
-Forward signal has the advantage of allowing for witness size optimizations.
- + Fixed signals: Their values are set during setup and cannot change.

-Chiquito has mmany more features, but these are enough to start writing basic circuits.
+Chiquito has many more features, but these are enough to start writing basic circuits.

 ## What proving system chiquito uses?

 Currently Halo2 backend is implemented, but we are looking into implementing other backends.

-Chiquito frontend comes in two flavors: rust and python, so you can write Chiquito applications in either Rust or Python.
+Chiquito frontend comes in two flavours: rust and python, so you can write Chiquito applications in either Rust or Python.
 PyChiquito, and any other language interface in the future, uses ChiquitoCore for most of its work, so adding new languages is easy.

 ## What are the features of chiquito?